 An employer is required to accommodate an employee with a disability by allowing the employee to attend doctor’s visits, take time off to have surgery or recuperate from an injury as long as the employee provides the employer with a doctor’s note with a finite date, a date certain when the doctor expects the employee to return to work with or without restrictions.

 Back pain is a leading cause of disability in workplaces.
-If you have suffered harm in a Los Angeles workplace due to disability discrimination based on back or spinal cord injuries, the lawyers at The Nourmand Law Firm may be able to help you file a lawsuit to pursue your damages.
-We strive to provide aggressive legal representation to workers who have been wronged in San Diego, San Bernardino, Riverside, Palm Springs, Anaheim, Santa Ana, Van Nuys, Beverly Hills, and other cities in Los Angeles, Riverside, Orange, San Diego, and San Bernardino Counties.
-Call us at 800-700-WAGE (9243) or contact us through our online form to schedule a free consultation with a wrongful termination attorney or seek assistance with another employment discrimination claim.
+If you have suffered harm in a Los Angeles workplace due to disability discrimination based on the back or spinal cord injuries, the lawyers at The Nourmand Law Firm, APC, may be able to help you file a lawsuit to pursue your damages.
+We strive to provide aggressive legal representation to workers who have been wronged in San Diego, San Bernardino, Riverside, Palm Springs, Anaheim, Santa Ana, Van Nuys, Beverly Hills, and other cities in Los Angeles, Riverside, Orange, San Diego and San Bernardino counties.
+Call us at 323-895-7800 or contact us through our online form to schedule a free consultation with a wrongful termination attorney or seek assistance with another employment discrimination claim.